 What can I take to ease my dental pain?

 If you have a toothache or some other sort of dental pain, you can take over-the-counter pain medication.
 However, do not place aspirin directly on the tooth or gums because it can cause damage to the soft tissue.
 Instead, take ibuprofen or another anti-inflammatory pain reliever according to the directions.
 You can also use a cold compress to reduce any swelling and soothe discomfort.
 When you come in for treatment, we can address the source of the problem and offer sedation to help you feel relaxed and at ease.

 What should I do if I have a broken or cracked tooth?

 Do your best to gather up the pieces of the tooth and bring them to your appointment with us.
 Keep the area clean by rinsing your mouth with warm water and use a cold compress to minimize any swelling.
 If your remaining tooth has a sharp edge or point, you can put dental wax or chewing gum on it to prevent cuts to your lips or cheeks.
 We will do our best to salvage your tooth, but in some cases, the damage may be too extensive to fix, meaning that we may need to extract the tooth.
 If this happens, our team can offer several replacement options, including dental implants, to get your oral health and appearance back.

-Should I go the ER when I have a dental emergency?
+Should I go to the ER when I have a dental emergency?

 How much will treating my dental emergency cost?

 Each dental emergency is different.
-Even if two patients both experience a toothache, it could affect another teeth, or one patient may have more severe decay than the other.
+Even if two patients both experience a toothache, it could affect another tooth, or one patient may have more severe decay than the other.
 As a result, the treatment and the cost will vary on a case by case basis.
-When you come in to our Midland office, our team can provide a quote for the treatment we recommend and work with you to make your dental costs fit within your budget.
+When you come into our Midland dental office, our team can provide a quote for the treatment we recommend and work with you to make your dental costs fit within your budget.